Generation of block random seed

 }

-Then pseudorandom numbers are generated with procedure described on TVM instructions page:
+Pseudorandom numbers are then generated using the procedure described on the TVM instructions page:

 x{F810} RANDU256

-We can confirm this by looking into code of preparation of contract's c7 (c7 is tuple for temporary data, that stores contract address, start balance, random seed, etc) and generation of random values themselves.
+This process is confirmed by examining the code for preparing the contract's c7 (c7 is a tuple for temporary data, storing the contract address, starting balance, random seed, etc.) and generating random values.

 Conclusion

-No random in TON is completely safe in sense of unpredictability.
-This means no perfect lottery can exist here, nor can any lottery be believed in to be fair.
+No random number generation in TON is entirely safe in terms of unpredictability.
+This means no perfect lottery can exist on TON, nor can any lottery be fully trusted to be fair.